-This grant is for underrepresented minority graduate students or non-minority disadvantaged graduate students.
-Apply here: https://uwrf.academicworks.com/.
-Eligibility:
+This grant is for underrepresented minoritized graduate students or non-minority disadvantaged graduate students.
+For details, see the UWRF website.

 - Being a member of an under-represented minority group (Black/African-American, Latino/Hispanic, American Indian, Alaskan Native, Southeast Asian); or - Having grown up in a family in which public assistance was received; or - Being the first member of the immediate family to go to college; Having participated in one of the TRIO or similar programs as an undergraduate student; or - Students who have otherwise not had the expectation or encouragement to pursue graduate studies.